Positional Games and QBF: A Polished Encoding: The Encoding

-\section{The \EncodingName Encoding}
+\section{The \EncodingNameP Encoding}

+Producing a well-behaved \ac{QBF} formula is a challenging task, and we have gone through many iterations to craft an encoding that works well in practice.
+The version of the encoding presented here is an improvement and simplification from the \EncodingName encoding in \cite{Saffidine20}.

-In this section we present the \EncodingName encoding (\ENC).
-First we define positional games formally, describe the set of variables and the clauses in detail and analyse the size of the encoding.
+We present the \EncodingNameP encoding (\ENCP) in the following way: First, we define positional games formally.
+Then, we define the set of variables used in the encoding.
+The quantifier prefix is followed by a detailed explanation of each type of clauses.